amejiarosario/meanshop/README.md

 **Using the Braintree sandbox account**

-We can test the work ow of order creation by running the application:
+We can test the workflow of order creation by running the application:

 1. Add multiple products to the shopping cart.
 2. Checkout the products using some valid credit card numbers for testing such as 4111 1111 1111 1111 or 4242 4242 4242 4242.
-3. Any expiration date in the future will work.
+3. Any expiration date in the future will do.

 ## Optional for social Login